Lynsi Snyder: Career

-As a teenager, Snyder's first job was working as a receptionist in a dental office owned by a friend of her father.
 At age 17, she was hired at a new In-N-Out store in Redding, California, where she leafed lettuce, peeled potatoes, and sliced onions.
 Only the store managers knew of Snyder's true identity; the other workers were initially unaware of her family ties to the company, due to Snyder's desire to be treated "normally."
-In the 2000s, Snyder first took a job in In-N-Out’s corporate merchandising department and subsequently rotated through other departments as she learned the business.
+In the 2000s, Snyder first took a job in In-N-Out's corporate merchandising department and subsequently rotated through other departments as she learned the business.

 During 2006, Snyder and In-N-Out were embroiled in a bitter lawsuit with Rich Boyd, a former company executive.
 Boyd was fired for allegedly misusing company funds, but he claimed that Snyder, and then-vice president Mark Taylor, were trying to oust the elderly Esther Snyder from the company.
-Both Lynsi Snyder and Mark Taylor denied the claims, with Snyder saying the lawsuit “contains outright lies and awful inaccuracies to try to cover his own errors.
-By far, the most upsetting is his fabrication about the relationship between me and my gramma.”
+Both Lynsi Snyder and Mark Taylor denied the claims, with Snyder saying the lawsuit "contains outright lies and awful inaccuracies to try to cover his own errors.
+By far, the most upsetting is his fabrication about the relationship between me and my gramma."
 The lawsuit was settled out of court in May 2006, less than three months before Esther's death.

 On January 1, 2010, Snyder became the sixth president of In-N-Out, succeeding her brother-in-law, Mark Taylor, who was promoted to become the company's chief operating officer.
 She occupies the same leadership position that her grandfather Harry (1948–1976), uncle Rich (1976–1993), father Guy (1994–1999), and grandmother Esther (2000–2006) previously held.
 Before Snyder became president of In-N-Out Burger, a taped message from her was broadcast to all company associates letting them know about the transition and the future of the company.
 Esther's signature was finally replaced with Lynsi's on associates' paychecks in 2009, three years after Esther's death.